 John W. Ong is a creative problem solver, practicing out of our Charlotte office.
 Practicing law for over 25 years and handling cases throughout the State of North Carolina since 1998, John serves as Vice- Chair of our Construction Law Group and serves on the Cranfill Sumner COVID-19 Response Team.

 Clients call upon John to conduct investigations, to determine cost-effective resolution strategies and, when necessary, to aggressively represent their interests in court.
 Tenacious in the cross-examination of experts, John is also a skilled in Alternative Dispute Resolution, including Mediation, Collaborative Law and Arbitration and enjoys working with his clients to select strategies most in keeping with their needs.

-John concentrates his practice in areas related to Construction Accidents and Construction Defects in addition to cases involving Professional Malpractice, Trucking & Transportation, General Liability and Wrongful Death.
+John concentrates his practice in areas related to Construction Accidents and Construction Defects in addition to cases involving Product Liability, Professional Malpractice, Trucking & Transportation, General Liability, and Wrongful Death.
 He has successfully represented individuals, corporations, and entities in a variety of matters, both at the trial and appellate stages of litigation throughout North Carolina.
 He has frequently been asked to become involved in cases involving interesting questions of medical causation including mild traumatic brain injuries, strokes, suicide, and vision disturbances, etc.

 In addition to his practice of law, John is Certified by the North Carolina Dispute Resolution Commission to conduct Superior Court Mediations and is trained in Collaborative Law.
 More information about John’s Mediation & Conflict Resolution practice can be found here.

 Cases or matters referenced do not represent the lawyer’s entire record.
 Each case is unique and must be evaluated on its own merits.
 The outcome of a particular case cannot be predicated upon a lawyer’s or a law firm’s past results.

-- As lead counsel defended a table saw manufacturer in a notable federal court case regarding table saw design including whether flesh detection technology and blade guarding with independently removable components were reasonably necessary and whether they would have reduced or eliminated the severe laceration sustained by plaintiff.
+- As lead counsel, obtained a defense verdict for a table saw manufacturer in a notable federal court case regarding table saw design including whether flesh detection technology and blade guarding with independently removable components were reasonably necessary and whether they would have reduced or eliminated the severe laceration sustained by plaintiff.